 At Edward Jones, we want your tax preparation to go as smoothly as possible.
-These are some of the most common questions we hear from clients during tax season.
+Here are some of the most commonly asked questions we hear from clients during tax season.

 Important: Best Practices for Printing Edward Jones Tax Forms (PDF)